smnarnold/nes-cntlr/README.md

 virtual | string | 'auto' | 'auto', 'never' or 'alway' show virtual controller. zIndex | number | 100 | z-index of the virtual controller.

 #### Browser support

-nes-cntlr works on IE11+ in addition to other modern browsers such as Chrome, Firefox, and Safari.
+nes-cntlr works on all modern browsers such as Chrome, Firefox, Edge and Safari.

 #### Dependencies